Censys Search Language

-For example, you can find all devices that have an HTTP Server header that includes the word Apache with this search:
+Find all devices that have an HTTP Server header with the word "Apache" in it:

-You can use the asterisk symbol (*) and question mark (?) to perform wildcard searches that match zero or more characters, or exactly one character, respectively.
-These are helpful for finding records where you know the start of a word, but not how it will end.
+You can use the asterisk symbol (*) to substitute zero or more unknown characters.
+Use the question mark (?) to substitute for exactly one unknown character.
+These symbols are helpful for finding records where you know some part of a value, but not how it will end.

 Warning!
 Censys does not support leading wildcard searches (e.g.,